mendix/docs/content/en/docs/releasenotes/mobile/native-template/nt-studio-pro-9-parent/nt-7-rn.md

 ### Fixes

-* We fixed OTA updates compatibility issues on iOS 18.
+* We fixed OTA update compatibility issues on iOS 18.

 ## 7.0.16 {#716}